Recognition of same-sex unions in Venezuela: Native Venezuelans

+Religious performance

+The Catholic Church, the largest Christian denomination in Venezuela, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In 2006, the Archbishop of Maracaibo, Ubaldo Ramón Santana Sequera, released a statement calling for respect for the "moral patrimony" of marriage, urging lawmakers to reject legislation recognizing same-sex unions.
+He added, "Whether or not a law is passed in Venezuela, we are going to pay attention.
+And not only do the bishops need to be heard on this; the voice of the people needs to be heard.
+We don't think this is something that should be thrown overboard just because a few lawmakers decide to approve this type of law."
+The Episcopal Conference of Venezuela reiterated its opposition in 2014 when debate on legislation to legalize same-sex marriage was ongoing in the National Assembly.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.

+Evangelical groups are also firmly opposed to same-sex marriage.
+On the other hand, the Metropolitan Community Church in Caracas supports and solemnises same-sex marriages.

 Public opinion

 According to a Pew Research Center survey conducted between November 8, 2013 and February 12, 2014, 28% of Venezuelans supported same-sex marriage, while 61% were opposed.
-The 2014 AmericasBarometer published in June 2015 showed that 29.6% of Venezuelans were in favour of same-sex marriage, whereas the 2017 AmericasBarometer showed that support had increased to 39%.
+The 2014 AmericasBarometer published in June 2015 showed that 30% of Venezuelans were in favour of same-sex marriage, whereas the 2017 AmericasBarometer showed that support had increased to 39%.

 A 2023 poll by the Equilibrium – Center for Economic Development (Equilibrium CenDE) found that 55% of Venezuelans supported same-sex marriage (41% "totally" and 14% "somewhat"), while 32% opposed it (25% "totally" and 7% "somewhat").
 48% of respondents also supported adoption by same-sex couples (34% "totally" and 14% "somewhat"), while 39% were opposed (28% "totally" and 11% "somewhat").
 The 2023 Latinobarómetro estimated that support for same-sex marriage stood at 30%, while 69% were opposed and 1% were undecided or had refused to answer.